vanderhoornm/android-MythTV-Leanfront/README.md

 If you have screen saver enabled on the android tv stick, when it starts leanfront will go into the background.
 While leanfront is in the background mythbackend can shut down.
 When you press a remote key, the tv shows leanfront again but the backend may be shut down.
 Leanfront does not recover gracefully from this.
 Attempts to play will display a generic error message.

 If you have auto shutdown enabled on the backend, then I recommend you disable the tv stick screen saver or else set it to a long period and be aware that when waking again, the backend must be restarted if it has shut down.

+### Videos and Recordings

+Videos are items from the MythTV Video storage group.
+They are shown at the bottom of the main summary page.
+You can click on them to open subdirectories, through multiple levels.

+There is a new option, Program List Options, Merge Videos with Recordings.
+That is for when you have a series that is partly in recordings and partly in Videos.
+In the row of the screen for the recording group, any videos that match a series will also be shown.
+This way, if you have some episodes that were recorded outside of MythTV, you can add them to Videos and see them with the recordings you made on MythTV.
+You need to have the correct series title, season and episode with the video metadata.
+In most cases the metadata lookup will fill that in for you.
+You also need to select sort option of "original air date" to get the episodes in correct order.

 ## Release Notes